A hematology nurse treats patients with diverse blood-related illnesses, diseases, or disorders.

-Some hematology nurses acquire special education that allows them to insert peripherally inserted central catheter IVs, or PICC lines.
+It enables them to insert peripherally inserted central catheter IVs or PICC lines.

-PICC lines are sometimes used for patients that require frequent IV access and allow medications and blood products to be inserted into a permanent line with an access port.
+It allows them to insert medications and blood products into a permanent line with an access port.

-The duties of the nurse in the research setting include patient care of individuals involved in the study.
+The nurse’s duties in the research setting include patient care of individuals involved in the study.

 The Valuable Role of the Hematology Nurse